-All staff members, volunteers and visitors to El Hogar have the responsibility to minimize any risk to the students in our program through exercising good practices and the identification and management of potential issues when in the company of and in contact with our staff and students.
+All staff members, volunteers and visitors to El Hogar have the responsibility to minimize any risk to the students in our program through the exercise of best practice and the identification and management of potential issues when in the company of and in contact with our staff and students.

-The code of conduct provides guidelines for appropriate and proper behavior for El Hogar volunteers when interacting with students and staff in our programs.
-These guidelines are designed to protect the individuals that the volunteers are in contact with and are also intended to protect volunteers from false accusations of inappropriate behavior or abuse.
+The code of conduct provides guidelines for appropriate and proper behavior for El Hogar visitors when interacting with students and staff in our programs.
+These guidelines are designed to protect the individuals that the visitors are in contact with and are also intended to protect visitors from false accusations of inappropriate behavior or abuse.
+Read and acknowledge agreement with the statements below.

-I understand that El Hogar requires that all staff, volunteers and visitors abide by the following rules when they are present at any of El Hogar's centers.
+I understand that El Hogar requires that all staff, volunteers and visitors abide by the following rules when they participate in an El Hogar Connects trip and present at any of El Hogar's centers.

-- 1. I will treat the students and staff at El Hogar with dignity, patience and respect.
+- 1. I will treat the students, staff and other visitors at El Hogar with dignity, patience and respect.
 I will not act with intent to embarrass, humiliate or degrade them or perpetrate any form of emotional abuse.
-This includes offensive, abusive or inappropriate language as well as utilizing nicknames or jokes with the students. - 2.
+This includes offensive, abusive or inappropriate language as well as utilizing informal names with the students. - 2.
 As a visitor to Honduras and a guest at El Hogar, I will respect cultural differences, traditions and practices, and even when I don't understand, I will be respectful and courteous. - 3.
-I will not discriminate or use differential treatment or favour one student over another, especially if such behavior excludes any student.
+I will not discriminate or use differential treatment or favor one student over another, especially if such behavior excludes any student.
 In addition, I understand that any discrimination based upon race, gender, sexual identity or other towards any student or member of the organization including visitors is strictly prohibited. - 4.
 I will not inflict any physical or emotional harm to our students or staff.
 I will not permit that a visitor or student harm or abuse another student.
 I will report any incidences immediately to El Hogar staff for appropriate action. - 5.
 I understand that romantic or sexual relations with any member of the staff, the students or any members of their family are prohibited. - 6.
 I will ensure that I am never alone with a student or group of students.
-I will ensure that there are always at least two adults present during any interaction with the students, preferably with at least one El Hogar staff member. - 7.
-I will comply with the Social Media and Communications policy.
-I will gain informed consent before taking a photo of anyone and limit photos of students.
-I will use good judgement when posting on social media, in accordance with the policy.
+I will ensure that there are always at least two adults present during any interaction with the students, preferably with at least one El Hogar staff member.